gleich/fgh/README.md

 ### 📁 `structure_root`

 This is where the structure starts relative to your home folder.
-Make sure you use `\` if you are on Windows.
+Make sure you use `\` instead of `/` if you are on Windows.
 By default, the `structure_root` is `github`.
 Below is an example of what you would put in the general config file:

 ```yaml
 structure_root: "Documents/code/"